Arqambunkers88/Access-Form-Project/README.md

 ---

-## 🚀 How to Install and Run on Your Computer
-* **Download the Project:** git clone https://github.com/yourusername/access-form.git
-* **Setup the Server:** Move the downloaded folder into your local web server folder (for example, the htdocs folder if you are using XAMPP).
-* **Setup the Database:**
-            * Open your browser and go to http://localhost/phpmyadmin/.
-            * Create a new, empty database and name it "access_form".
-            * Click "Import" and upload the access_form.sql file located in the /database/ folder.
-* **Run the Project:** Open your web browser and go to: http://localhost/access-form/

 ## 📁 Project Folder Structure

-Below is the map of all the project files exactly as they are structured.
+Below is the map of all the project files exactly as they are structured on the computer.

 ```text
 📦 access-form